IronFoundry/if-service-broker/README.md

  RECONFIGURE
  GO
  ```
+ * Deploy the service broker to IIS
- * You will need to clone the repository and deploy it to IIS.
+     * Clone the repository
+     * Publish the web project from Visual Studio
+     * Add the published project as a new web site in IIS
  * If you want to setup authentication, you can setup auth in IIS.
 You can also enable SSL through IIS.
  * Configure your network environment to make the service be accessible from the Cloud Foundry.
  * Update the `appSettings` in the Web.config file.
 The following keys are in the `appSettings`